15 November 2015

 “Irish nurses’ qualifications and experience are highly regarded in Australia,” said Susan Pearce, Chief Nursing and Midwifery Officer of NSW.
 “Irish nurses have a long history with us.
 Patients respond well to their attitude and knowledge as well as their warmth and friendliness.
 Irish nurses are always welcome here,” she said.

-Separately, Cork nurses who need the service of a Commissioner for Oaths to sign documents should contact David O’Sullivan www.commissionerforoaths.ie
+Meanwhile, Cork nurses who need the service of a Commissioner for Oaths may contact David O’Sullivan www.commissionerforoaths.ie